 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

 NEC Software Solutions UK Limited is registered in England and Wales under company number 968498, whose registered office is at 1st Floor, iMex Centre, 575-599 Maxted Rd, Hemel Hempstead HP2 7DX.

 Email address of the Data Protection Officer: email@example.com

-This version was last updated on 1st July 2021
+This version was last updated on the 5th of October 2023.

 Our website or communications that we send to you may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 We encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 Identity Data includes first name, last name, job title, company details.